isomerpages/moe-nationaljc/_research-at-njc/Science Training and Research Programme.md

 <a href="https://www.dsta.gov.sg/join-us/student/young-defence-scientists-programme/our-programmes">Young Defence Scientists Programme (YDSP)</a> <br><br>

 YDSP is an initiative co-managed by the Defence Science and Technology Agency (DSTA) and DSO National Laboratories (DSO).
-YDSP offers various programmes including
+YDSP offers various programmes including  <br><br>

 Research@YDSP is a 4-month research attachment programme for JH4 to SH1 students.
-The programme offers students the opportunities to experience research work and work alongside engineers/scientists in a real working/research environment with support from partners such as DSO, Centre for Strategic Infocomm Technologies (CSIT), Temasek Labs (TLs), NTU, NUS, SUTD and their research institutes.
+The programme offers students the opportunities to experience research work and work alongside engineers/scientists in a real working/research environment with support from partners such as DSO, Centre for Strategic Infocomm Technologies (CSIT), Temasek Labs (TLs), NTU, NUS, SUTD and their research institutes.  <br><br>

-_Application opens in Term 3._</p>
+				<i>Application opens in Term 3.</i></p>

     </div>